JoycexChan/Joyce-s-Biomedical-Pipelines/15_IRR_overview.md

    > "Damn, I did that really well."

-I currently use the second interpretation, but you can explicitly define it as the third.
+The current default uses the second interpretation, but you can redefine it as the third.

 **The important part is not which interpretation the AI ultimately chooses.**

-The important part is that the probe helps move the AI away from its default routing and into the **shared-context routing layer**.
+The purpose of the probe is to determine whether the AI is actually using the **shared definition and shared context**, rather than automatically reverting to its default semantic interpretation.

 ### If you dislike the "I'm a genius" probe

-If you still want to use a multi-semantic phrase to trigger the routing transition, you can first define:
+You can use another multi-semantic phrase.

+For example, first establish:

 > **"Calling myself garbage is a personal nickname / playful self-reference."**